-The more you look at an abstract painting, the more you begin to realise that it has an effect on your brain, more of an emotion or feeling.
-But sometimes it can be hard to realise what exact emotion or feeling its given you.
+The more you look at an abstract painting, the more you begin to realise that it has an effect on your brain, more of an emotion or a feeling.
+But sometimes it can be hard to realise what exact emotion or feeling it is given you.
 Happy, sad, angry or maybe nothing.
 Is ‘nothing’ a type of emotion?

-I’m sure art in general has certain effects on our brains in one way or another and my interest is how does it affect people, particularly children with learning difficulties, ADHD Attention Deficit Hyperactive Disorder), autism etc. Can art, particularly abstract art help them to improve?
+I’m sure art in general has certain effects on our brains in one way or another and my interest is how does it affect people, particularly children with learning difficulties, ADHD, autism etc. Can art, particularly abstract art help them to improve?
 I know there are many researches that have been carried out about this subject and many institutions around the world are using art therapy as a media of expression and communication.